warpas/juggernaut-project/README.md

     - move to Github issues after this point

-5. Nice to have, but not necessary
+5. Nice to have, but not necessary.
+Idea bag:

     - add the function for copying all events from one calendar to another calendar
         - reson: I've got some legacy calendars that I want to get rid of
+    - add the ability to specify the calendar receiving input without messing with config files
+        - add a query for a list of all calendars from Google Calendar if possible
+        - check that query.
+Is it possible?
     - add the ability to change calendar entry color
     - add the ability to specify Toggl workspaces
     - RescueTime API before or after v1.0